UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 ## Key Features

-- **Realistic Radiation Simulation**: DEMODOS emulates various radiation exposure scenarios, allowing users to simulate different levels of radiation intensity in real-time.
+- **Realistic Radiation Simulation**: DEMODOS allows to emulate various radiation exposure scenarios, allowing users to simulate different levels of radiation intensity in real-time.
 - **Remote Operation**: The system is entirely remote-controlled, meaning that no real radioactive sources are involved, ensuring maximum safety for participants.
 - **Multi-User Capability**: DEMODOS supports multiple users, enabling team-based exercises where each individual interacts with their simulated dosimeter.